 Regardless of state requirements, any business that offers professional services or advice should carry this insurance coverage to protect against legal costs related to errors and oversights.

-For healthcare professionals, professional liability insurance is often known as medical malpractice insurance.
+Professional liability insurance for healthcare providers is often known as medical malpractice insurance.
 While there is no federal requirement for this coverage, it may be required in some states and healthcare settings.

 For example, several hospitals and clinics require doctors to have certain amounts of medical malpractice coverage in order to work there or have admitting privileges.